hclbaur/sds-core/docs/TUTORIAL.md

 	node "primaryColour" { type "string" pattern "red|yellow|blue" }

 In the first example we need to escape the backslash because it is the SDA escape character.
 The last example illustrates how to create an enumeration using a pattern.

+This concludes our discussion of native SDS data types.
+Although it is beyond the scope of this tutorial, let me just give away that the SDS core library is extensible, e.g. it allows you to add custom data types.
+So you can still have that `gMonthDay`, and much more.

 ### The nothing that is